Embedding in Recommender Systems: A Survey: AutoML Embedding

 \subsection{Reinforcement learning based method}

 Reinforcement learning is quite simple to grasp.
 Think of it like improving your game strategy: if a move or tactic leads to a higher score, reinforcing it enhances your performance.
 This learning approach involves five main parts: the environment (like a game scenario), the controller or player, actions, rewards, and status.
 In the case of embedding dimension search (EDS), consider a recommendation model as the setting, evaluating performance to determine rewards.
 The player, often represented by a policy network, decides what move to make.
 Rewards are based on how well the model performs.
 The player uses these rewards to decide how to adjust the current embedding size.
 The status refers to the player's situation, like the network parameters.
+The entire process, often referred to as Embedding Dimension Search (EDS), is illustrated in Fig.~\ref{fig:automl_rl_process}.

 {{NIS} \cite{joglekar2020nis} initiates Embedding Dimension Search (EDS) by organizing features based on frequency, creating an embedding $\mathbf{E}$ that assigns larger sizes to frequent features.
 It divides $\mathbf{E}$ into matrices using a fixed search grid.
-Within this reinforcement learning framework, a recommendation model computes rewards, and a neural network-based player selects actions through soft-max probabilities.
+Within this reinforcement learning framework, a recommendation model computes rewards, and a neural network-based player selects actions through softmax probabilities.
 The reward integrates memory costs and target objectives into a composite loss function.
 Asynchronous Advantage Actor-critic (A3C) \cite{A3Cmnih2016asynchronous} trains the player and recommendation model alternately. {ESAPN}~\cite{liu2020esapn} dynamically searches for suitable embedding sizes for users and items in stream recommendation.
 At first, It establishes potential embedding size ranges.
 Using a recommendation model tailored for stream recommendations, it employs a reinforcement learning approach.
 The controller, comprising user and item multilayer perceptrons, uses frequency and current embedding size as inputs for the policy network.
 The controller's action decides whether to increase or maintain embedding sizes.
 The reward reflects its predictive capability and guides its decision-making process, which can be calculated from losses of the stream recommendation model as follows:}